totvs/tir/CONTRIBUTING.md

 ## Pull Requests

-_Pull requests_ are really helpful.
-They must be in the project's scope and avoid unrelated _commits_.
+Pull requests are really helpful.
+They must be in the project's scope and avoid unrelated commits.

-**Ask us first** before starting to work on a _pull request_ of great impact (e.g. big features, code refactory, changing language), as it will require many working hours and it might not be interesting for the developers to merge at the current phase of the project.
+**Ask us first** before starting to work on a pull request of great impact (e.g. big features, code refactory, changing language), as it will require many working hours and it might not be interesting for the developers to merge at the current phase of the project.

 The methods must have docstrings describing its functionality. e.g.: